paradimdata/project_chameleon/docs/source/introduction/installing_chameleon.rst

        brew install boost

-   Instructions for how to install boost on windows can be found in the 'Instructions and Specifications' folder.
+   Instructions for how to install boost on other systems(windows/linux), can be found in the 'Instructions and Specifications' folder.

 5. **Install Swig**